chamaeleonidae/api/docs/apis/deliveries.md

 or after the `until` time is been passed.

-**Managing Delivery lifecycle**: When delivering for multiple use cases or when using different versions of `from` and `until` are used you may need to implicitly manage the "current set of deliveries for a user".
+**Managing Delivery lifecycle**: When delivering for multiple use cases or when using different versions of `from` and `until` you may need to implicitly manage the "current set of deliveries for a user".
 This can be done **_directly_** with the API for [Removing a Delivery ↓](apis/deliveries.md?id=deliveries-destroy)
 OR **_indirectly_** with `delivery_ids_at_limit` and `delivery_ids_position`.